 - 1 cup milk (I used almond milk, but any other works)

 - Roughly chop onion and carrot, and peel and crush garlic.

 - Add onion and garlic to a large pan with olive oil and sauté for 5 minutes - stirring frequently - until onion is soft and translucent.

 - Add chopped carrot, chili powder, paprika, turmeric, cumin and pepper to pan, and sauté for 2 minutes more.

 - Add lentils, vegetable broth and milk to the pan.
 Bring soup to a boil and reduce heat until gently bubbling.

 - Simmer soup for 12-14 minutes, until lentils are soft.

 - Transfer to a blender, and blend on high power for about 20 seconds until soup is creamy (you might need to do this in two batches).

 - Return to the pot and add salt to taste (I usually find I need about 1 teaspoon salt).
 If your soup is thicker than you'd like, add a little more milk, broth or water.
 Reheat if needed.

-- Serve in large bowls, optionally garnished with parsley or cilantro, chili flakes and dairy-free cream or yoghurt.
+- Serve in large bowls, optionally garnished with fresh cilantro or parsley, lime juice, chili flakes and dairy-free cream or yoghurt.